 - breast tenderness;

 - possible mood changes;

-- decreased libido; and
+- decreased or increased libido (sex drive); and